b-jonathan/cse15l-lab-reports/lab3/lab3.md

 "WE HAVE SOME PLANES"
 ```

 This command returns the first line that the word "PLANES" appears in the 911report/chapter-1.txt file.
-In this context, allows user to see the very first line a word appears in a file
+In this context, allows user to see the very first line a word appears in a file which is useful.

 ## grep -C --context=NUM